 Volente Beach also hosts birthday parties.

-Hawaiian Falls in Pflugerville is a fairly new water park and adventure park just a little north of Austin.
+Typhoon Texas (formerly known as Hawaiian Falls) is a fairly new water park and adventure park in Pflugerville, just a few miles north of Austin.

 They have multiple water rides, like tube rides, a lazy river, a wave pool, and more to keep families cool in summer.